Geneva and Zurich: their location in the country and local languages

 No difference in convenience

-Prioritize the airport in relation to your other travel plans
+Prioritize the airport that best matches your other travel plans

-If you can choose between flying from/to Geneva or Zurich, our tip is to choose whatever fits the rest of your travel plans best.
+If you can choose between flying from/to Geneva or Zurich, choose whichever fits the rest of your travel plans best.

 Are you interested in visiting Geneva and its lake or in western Switzerland anyway?
 Will you start or end your journey with a GoldenPass ride?
 Try to incorporate Geneva into the start or end of your Swiss itinerary in that case.